At Samaritans, privacy is at the heart of what we do.

 Samaritans offers a safe place for you to talk, any time, in whatever way is best for you.

-Samaritans is made up of 201 branches in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
-Winchester & District Branch of Samaritans is an independent charity, registered with charity number 1173634.
-We are separate data controller for the purposes of the data protection laws.
+Samaritans has more than 200 branches and locations in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
+Samaritans Cheltenham and District is an independent charity, registered with charity number 1170900.
+We are a separate data controller for the purposes of the data protection laws.

 Which laws apply to us?